CS-6381/FinalProject/DesignOfExperiments/Performance-MQ-Blended.md

 Place the redundancy implementation details here.

-## 1 Producer - 1 Consumer - tiny message size
+## 1 Producer - 1 Consumer - Tiny Message Size

 Run one instance of your producer program on one VM.
+Configure your producer to always send the [tiny](./messages/tiny.txt) message.

 Ensure you run your programs in such a way that the output is not lost.
 For example: `python main.py > results.csv`.